eLearning

 • Trust

-• Understanding needs (if you don’t build a strong relationship, then you won’t get the full picture during needs analysis).
+• Understanding needs (if you don’t build a strong relationship, you won’t get the full picture during needs analysis).

 • Flexibility (trust leads to more flexibility in how you complete the project).